cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 configured on a repository's settings page (not in `.cirrus.yml`).

 It's possible to configure several cron builds with unique `names` which will be available via `CIRRUS_CRON` [environment variable](#environment-variables).
-Each cron build should specify *branch* to trigger new builds for and a cron expression compatible with Quarts.
+Each cron build should specify *branch* to trigger new builds for and a cron expression compatible with Quartz.
 You can use [this generator](https://www.freeformatter.com/cron-expression-generator-quartz.html) to generate/validate your expressions.

 **Note:** Cron Builds are timed with the UTC timezone.